 If you don't have access to the Chemical Engineering PhD student resources, please contact Susi Underwood providing your user name.
 If you need access to any undergraduate course materials, please contact Susi Underwood providing your user name, the course code and name of the course to which you need access.
 Course codes and information on undergraduate lectures can be found in the document entitled "Attending Chemical Engineering Lectures" under "Essential Links" in the Chemical Engineering PhD student resources.

-The PhD symposium has been established as an annual event, which takes place in late June or early July.
+The PhD symposium has been established as an annual event, which takes place on the first Monday after the summer term.
 The symposium is a great opportunity for PhD students to share their research with the Department and representatives from Industry.

 All third-year PhD students are expected to give either an oral or a poster presentation.

-Attendance at the talks is compulsory for first-year postgraduate research students.
+Attendance of the symposium is compulsory for first-year PhD students.